-During the surveillance audit, the auditor may raise a non-conformity when there is a deviation from the Standard.
+During the surveillance audit, the auditor may raise a nonconformity where there is a deviation from the Standard.
 In this case, your company is required to take the following actions:

-Minor non-conformities

-Within 60 days from the closing meeting, send an effective action plan and proof that the non-conformity has effectively been addressed to the certification body.
-Minor non-conformities can be upgraded to major and corrected as such if not effectively or in a timely manner.
+Minor non-conformities Major non-conformities Within 60 days from the closing meeting, send an effective action plan and proof that the non-conformity has effectively been addressed to the certification body.
+Minor non-conformities can be upgraded to major and corrected as such if not effectively or timely managed.
+Send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to address them.
+In order to close-out the non-conformity, the corrective actions have to be implemented within 30 days of the audit.
+If the auditor finds the same minor non- conformity at the next audit, they will raise If this cannot be done, your certification body may suspend your certificate. the grading to a major non-conformity.
+Importantly, any major non-conformities always trigger a follow up site visit within 90 days of the audit.
+This is so the auditor can check that the action plan has been effectively implemented at the site(s) where the non-conformity was found.
+If your company has more than six sites included in your certificate, the auditor will visit the site(s) where the non- conformity was detected, plus one other site.

-Major non-conformities

-You must send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to close the non-conformity within 30 days of the audit.

-If this cannot be done, your certificate will be suspended.